YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Afro textured hair can help and complicate planning

 Curly or Afro textured hair can sometimes create stronger visual coverage with fewer grafts, because curl and caliber can help camouflage the scalp.
-That can be helpful when density must stay conservative.
+That can be helpful when density must stay cautious.

 The same hair characteristics also demand careful angle control, extraction planning, and realistic donor assessment.
-My guide to Afro curly hair transplant planning explains why curl pattern and donor extraction are technical decisions, not small cosmetic details.
+Afro curly hair transplant planning explains why curl pattern and donor extraction are technical decisions, not small cosmetic details.

-With CCCA, I do not use the covering power of textured hair as an excuse to ignore disease activity.
+With CCCA, the covering power of textured hair should not be used as an excuse to ignore disease activity.
 Hair texture can improve camouflage, but it cannot make unstable scarred skin safe.

-I would postpone if there is burning, pain, tenderness, scale that is worsening, active shedding from the central patch, new pustules, crusting, drainage, or recent treatment escalation.
-I would also postpone when the patient has no clear diagnosis or no dermatologist following the disease.
+Surgery should be postponed if there is burning, pain, tenderness, worsening scale, active shedding from the central patch, new pustules, crusting, drainage, or recent treatment escalation.
+It should also wait when the patient has no clear diagnosis or no dermatologist following the disease.

 Postponement is not rejection.
 It is often the decision that protects the patient from spending donor hair too early.
 This is similar to my approach in hair transplant into scar tissue and hair transplant after scalp radiation, where skin quality and blood supply matter as much as desire for coverage.